-\textbf{Hardware-Based Trusted Execution Environment (TEE):} Modern CPUs increasingly incorporate built-in TEEs, a secure area of CPU that ensures confidentiality and integrity of the code and data loaded within it.
-By leveraging TEEs, UEFI can establish a secure execution environment that isolates sensitive operations and data from potential threats.
-These TEEs provide hardware-based security features, including secure memory enclaves and encrypted virtualization, which can be harnessed by UEFI to enhance its security capabilities.
+Modern CPUs increasingly incorporate built-in TEEs, secure areas of the CPU that ensure confidentiality and integrity of the code and data loaded within it.
+Leveraging TEEs, UEFI can establish a secure execution environment that isolates sensitive operations and data from potential threats.
+TEEs provide hardware-based security features, including secure memory enclaves and encrypted virtualization, which UEFI can harness to enhance its security capabilities.
 Leveraging TEEs can ensure the confidentiality and integrity of critical system components, protect against memory-based attacks, and strengthen the overall security posture of the system~\cite{zimmer2016establishing}.